Walker Buehler: 2019

 On April 11, Buehler hit his first career home run off of Michael Wacha of the St. Louis Cardinals.
 On June 21, he threw his first complete game against the Colorado Rockies, becoming the first Dodger pitcher with over 15 strikeouts and no walks.
 He struck out 16 Rockies, giving up three hits on 111 pitches.
 He was selected to the 2019 MLB All-Star Game, his first all-star appearance, in which he gave up one run in one inning.
 On August 3, Buehler pitched another complete game, against the San Diego Padres.
 He struck out 15 Padre hitters and walked none; San Diego's only run was a Manuel Margot solo home run.
-At the same time he became only the third pitcher in MLB history (after Dwight Gooden and Pedro Martínez) with multiple games with 15 strikeouts and no walks in the same season.
+At the same time he became only the third pitcher in MLB history (after Dwight Gooden and Pedro Martínez) to pitch multiple games with 15 strikeouts and no walks in the same season.

 Buehler finished the 2019 regular season with a record of 14–4, and a 3.26 ERA (9th in the NL) in 30 starts, with two complete games and 215 strikeouts.
 His .778 win–loss percentage was the best in the league, and he also led the league in complete games with two.
 He finished ninth in the Cy Young Award voting.
 Buehler was named the Dodgers' game one starter for the NLDS.
 He allowed only one hit in six scoreless innings while striking out eight and walking three to pick up the win.
-He also started the deciding fifth game of the series, allowing only one run in 6 2/3 innings while striking out seven in a game the Dodgers eventually lost in extra innings.
+He also started the deciding fifth game of the series, allowing only one run in 6 2/3 innings while striking out seven in a game the Dodgers lost in extra innings to the eventual World Champion Washington Nationals.